Yarmouth–Dennis Red Sox

 The Yarmouth–Dennis Red Sox, or Y-D Red Sox, are a collegiate summer baseball team based in South Yarmouth, Massachusetts.
 The team is a member of the Cape Cod Baseball League (CCBL) and plays in the league's East Division.
 The Red Sox play their home games at Red Wilson Field on the campus of Dennis-Yarmouth Regional High School.

 The Red Sox most recently won the CCBL championship in 2016 when they defeated the Falmouth Commodores two games to one to win the best of three championship series.
 The title was the team's third consecutive and sixth in a 13-year span.
-The Red Sox also won back-to-back league titles in 1989 and 1990.
-The team has been led since 1998 by Cypress College field manager Scott Pickler.
+Since the club's inception, over 100 players have gone on to play in Major League Baseball.